 For more information on the da Vinci System’s leading-edge robotic technology, click here.

-Contact a gynecologist or urologist to find out if da Vinci assisted surgery may be your best treatment option.
+Contact a urologist to find out if da Vinci assisted surgery may be your best treatment option.

 Questions and Answers

 Pelvic organ prolapse occurs when connective tissues or muscles within the abdomen weaken and can no longer hold the vagina, uterus, bladder or rectum in its proper position.
 Weakening can accelerate due to age, child birth, weight gain or strenuous physical labor.
 Women who experience pelvic organ prolapse typically have problems with urinary incontinence, vaginal ulcers, sexual dysfunction or bowel movements.

 What is traditional "open" sacrocolpopexy surgery?